Generik-Packs/UG200_Public/.github/ISSUE_TEMPLATE/bug_report.md

 ### Please complete the following information:
+ - Have you checked if your bug has already been reported, including closed issues? :
  - Have you added or removed any mods, and if so, which?:
  - Modpack Version Number :
  - Is OptiFine installed? :